You Think your Privacy is Important. So Do We!

-- SRLEV NV – provides life, mortality risk and pension insurance as well as unit-linked policies (among other things) and provides financial services under the names Zwitserleven, Reaal and Zwitserleven Pensioenadvies.
+- SRLEV NV – provides life, term life and pension insurance as well as unit-linked policies (among other things) and provides financial services under the names Zwitserleven, Reaal and Zwitserleven Pensioenadvies.

 - Zwitserleven PPI NV – administers pension schemes as an Institute of Occupational Retirement Pension (IORP).

-- ACTIAM NV – provides financial services and carries out asset management activities for business clients under the name ACTIAM, and to private customers under the name Zwitserleven Beleggen.
+- ACTIAM NV – provides financial services and carries out asset management activities for business clients under the name ACTIAM, and for private customers under the name Zwitserleven Beleggen.

 Personal data is any data that pertains to a person and that can be traced back to that person.
-Different bits of data, gathered together, may also be traced back to a person.
-For example: your sex alone does not constitute personal data, but it may well do if it is combined with your postcode and age.
+Different bits of data, gathered together, are also capable of being traced back to a person.
+For example: your gender alone does not constitute personal data, but it may well do if it is combined with your postcode and age.
 The personal data that we collect at VIVAT is made up of the following four categories:

-This includes, for example, your name, address, place of residence, e-mail address, telephone number, date of birth, bank account number, car registration number, employer, start and end dates of your employment contract, income details and claims history.
+This includes, for example, your name, address, place of residence, email address, telephone number, date of birth, bank account number, employer, start and end dates of your employment and income details.
 It also includes the type and term of the agreement you conclude with us, the premium and policy terms and conditions plus the policy number.
-We also collect data and the amount of any pay out when you submit a claim.
+We also collect data when payout claims are submitted.
 This also includes the data we record whenever you contact our employees.

-This includes financial data (about your pension, but also your bank card and credit card), social security number, passport, driving licence, location, account login details etc. In addition, a small group of persons process criminal data, but only when necessary in connection with their position, for the purpose of preventing abuse, fraud and crime.
+This includes financial data (about your pension, but also your debit card and credit card), social security number, passport, driving licence, location, account login details etc. In addition, a small group of persons process criminal data, but only when necessary for them to perform their work, for the purpose of preventing abuse, fraud and crime.

-We use personal data for preparating and performing the agreement.
-We need your personal data to review your application and/or claim, for your employer’s registration with a pension fund, to deliver our products and to perform our services.
+We use personal data for formulating and performing the agreement.
+We need your personal data to review your application and/or claim, for your employer’s registration of you with a pension fund and to provide our products and services.

-We may also use data that is available from public sources, such as Statistics Netherlands (CBS), the Land Registry, the National Vehicle and Driving Licence Registration Authority (RDW) and from market research agencies to enable us to review your application or registration.
+We may also use data that is available from public sources, such as Statistics Netherlands (CBS) and the Land Registry, and from market research agencies to enable us to review your application or registration.
 In addition, in its capacity as an administration agency for pension schemes, Zwitserleven has access to the Persons Database (basisregistratie personen), which replaces the municipal personal records database.
 We use these sources so that you do not have to provide as much information when you fill out your application.
 Moreover, we use this data to improve the quality of our personal data, to check data provided and to align the price with your personal situation as much as possible.

-We may review your application or registration and you may submit your claim by means of a partially automated process.
-If this is the case, we will inform you of it.
-If you do not agree with the result of an automated review and/or handling, please contact us about it.
-See Chapter 9 under e.
+We may review your application or registration by means of a fully or partly automated process.
+If this is the case, we will inform you about this.
+If you do not agree with the result of an automated review and/or handling, please contact us.

 After we approve your application or process your registration, we use your personal data to perform the agreement and to provide our products and services.
 A few examples are listed below.